F5ChannelSE/f5-azure-afm/docs/class01/bigip-vpn.rst

 Deploy said VPN
 ~~~~~~~~~~~~~~~

 #.
-Validate BIG-IP for VPN termination (Should be completed after the previous exercise BIG-IP Base Configuration) Reference IP Table for the below IP
+Validate BIG-IP for VPN termination (Thiis should be completed after the previous exercise BIG-IP Base Configuration) Reference IP Table for the below IP

 #.
 Create RD1 for routed tunnel to exist inside of and disable strict isolation in RD0.